Income & Taxes · Investments

 Why It Matters

-The difference between short-term and long-term capital gains tax rates can be significant.
-For someone in the 24% tax bracket, holding an investment for just one more day (from 365 to 366 days) could reduce the tax rate from 24% to 15% - a 9 percentage point difference.
+For someone in the 24% tax bracket, holding an investment for one more day (from 365 to 366 days) can drop the federal tax rate from 24% to 15% — a 9 percentage point swing on every dollar of gain.

 The One-Year Rule